DmC: Devil May Cry: Plot

 The DLC chapter Vergil's Downfall reveals what happens to Vergil after losing to his brother.
 He finds himself in an unknown dimension, where he is guided by the voice of his mother to "head toward the lights".
 Vergil follows the lights, only to be confronted by illusions of Kat and Dante, the latter of whom stabs him again.
 Vergil is saved by an illusion of himself and is forced to fight hordes of demons while he recovers from the wounds he suffered at Dante's hands.
-Vergil "kills" the illusions of his brother and Kat, and his mother disappears after expressing horror at seeing the monster her son has become.
-Vergil completes his ordeal by killing his own illusion in combat, and is returned to the real world.
+Vergil "kills" the illusions of his brother and Kat, and his mother disappears after expressing horror at seeing what Vergil has become.
+Vergil completes his ordeal by killing his own illusion in combat, absorbing the illusion’s power, and is returned to the real world.
 Demons approach him and bow at his feet, accepting him as their new king.
 Confident in his future, Vergil departs to lead his new army to places unknown.